 KÜNFTIGE ÜBERARBEITUNG Lesezeit 5 Min.

-Strategic Marketing Director – Control Rooms
+Segment Marketing Manager of Control Rooms

 Jordan focuses on control rooms at Barco utilizing her multi-industry knowledge and experience in sales, product marketing and strategic marketing to bring dynamic strategies to control rooms.
 She is based in Atlanta, GA.